SpectralSequences/sseq/MODULE-SPEC.md

    Ext groups.

  * `profile`: This specifies a profile function for the Steenrod algebra.
-If specified, Ext is computed against the specified quotient of the Steenrod algebra.
+If specified, Ext is computed against the specified quotient of the dual Steenrod algebra (or rather, the dual of the quotient of the dual Steenrod algebra, since we work with algebras instead of coalgebras).
 There are three possible sub-parameters:

      * `truncated`: If `true`, the unspecified `p_part` entries will be 0.
        Otherwise, they will be infinity.